vincentvbh/PolyMul_Without_PowerfulMul/README.md

 # Examples of Toom--Cook, TMVP, and Nussbaumer

 In the folder `examples`, we give the C programs implementing our Nussbaumer + TMVP over $Z_{1, 2, 4, ..., 2^{24}}$ used in Dilithium and Saber.
-One only need a C compiler for running the examples.
+One only needs a C compiler for running the examples.
 Please follow the instructions in `examples/README.md`

 # Generating the tables of constants